hayden-donnelly/iwatype/README.md

 * Git LFS

 ## Git LFS
-This project uses Git LFS to store its databse.
+This project uses Git LFS to store its database.
 Make sure you have it setup for your account/machine with the following command:
 ```
 git lfs install